-However, you should not completely forgot SEO in your writing.
+However, you should not completely forget SEO in your writing.
 Try to find the 25-50 keywords you want to rank for and optimise your content around those phrases.
 Write content about those topics, optimise your it.
 Down the line, you will thank us for it, but just don’t overdo it.
 Algorithms change, the way people interact with search engines change.
 The most important thing is to write articles you yourself and of course, your audience would like to read.

 How to fix it?
 Instead of targeting at Google, try targeting your content at your buyer personas, write something they want to read and share with their audience.
 Make it exciting and interesting, and you will be awarded in the long run, you will be awarded.

 #Mistake 2: No content marketing strategy

 If you don’t know what you want to achieve out of your content marketing, you could end up anywhere.
 You can’t get any clear results if you don’t have a strategy.

 The Content Marketing Institute performs an annual study around content marketing.
 According to their 2015 results companies who write down their content marketing goals and their plans to achieve them are 5 times more likely to be successful.
 Starting out with a Content Marketing Strategy doesn’t have to be that difficult though, in fact 10 easy steps will get you there.

 How to fix it?
 Set up a content marketing strategy for you and your team.
 Be sure to come back to it over time.
 A good content marketing strategy is a living document, be sure to adjust your strategy over time with the new learnings you have.